 Expertise in Roman/Latin script usage for a number of African languages, as well as a general overview of further scripts used in Africa.
 Active knowledge of German, English, Italian, and French, and familiarity with the writing traditions of those languages and further languages of Modern Europe.
 Also some familiarity with languages of the Middle East including Arabic and Persian.

+Name: Jean-Jacques Subrenat

+Role: Policy Expert

+Relevant experience

+Currently:

+Member of the NTIA IANA Functions' Stewardship Transition Coordination Group (ICG)

+Member of the NETMundial Coordination Council

+President of the Steering Committee, IndividualUsers.org (elected in October 2015)

+Member of the ICANN Board of Directors 2007-10 during which:

+Member of President's Strategy Committee (where he was a co-author of the "Implementation Plan for Improving Institutional Confidence")

+Structural Improvements Committee; Public Participation Committee (as its first Chair)

+Member of Board Working Groups: ALAC Review, Board Review, ccNSO Review (as its Chair)

+Name: Mirjana Tasić

+Role: Registry / DNS/Unicode Expert / Linguist

+Designation: Executive Advisor, RNIDS (Register of National Internet Domain Names of Serbia)

+Relevant experience

+08/2012–12/2012 ICANN IDN variant TLD Program: Project (P2.1) - Procedure to Develop and Maintain the Label Generation Rules for the DNS Root Zone in Respect of IDNA Labels ICANN volunteer

+03/2009 – present: Executive Advisor at RNIDS (Register of National Internet Domain Names of Serbia).
+Introduction and implementation of IDN ccTLD Fast Track Process for ccTLD <срб><xn—90a3ac>: string evaluation, domain delegation, sunrise and open registration.

+07/2006–03/2009 Acting Director of RNIDS (volunteer work) Realization of organizational, political and financial prerequisites for the establishment of RNIDS: RNIDS registration; provision of legal framework for RNIDS operation; organization and establishment of RNIDS office; preparation and implementation of .rs landrush procedures; organization and implementation of the transition process from .yu to .rs domain.

+04/2006–07/2006 Founder of RNIDS (volunteer work).
+Organized the RNIDS founding assembly meeting on July 7, 2006.

+04/1994–09/2008 YU TLD (YU Top Level Domain) Administrator (volunteer work).
+Managed operation of .yu DNS; Maintained database of .yu domains.

+1992–1994 Chairwoman, Technical Committee, Academic Network of Yugoslavia.
+Actively participated in the introduction of internet in Serbia. (volunteer work)

+1991–10/2010 Administrator of Class B IP address (147.91) assigned to the University of Belgrade, Serbia. (volunteer work)

 2.2 Panel Diversity

-As the Latin script is used by several hundred languages (see the appendix), it is not possible to have representation from experts for all of them.
+As the Latin script is used by several hundred languages (see the appendix), it is not possible to have representation from experts of all of them.
 The approach taken, therefore, is to have experts covering areas of languages, for example, African languages using the Latin script.

+?
 National and regional policy makers

 Some members of the panel are well versed in ICANN policy, others in national and regional policy.

-Technical community (general and DNS)
+X Technical community (general and DNS)

-One member of the panel has a strong technical background (including RFC-writing).
+##

+?
 Security and law enforcement

-##
+The panel has little expertise in this area.
+It is possible that some code points that otherwise would have been included will need to be excluded for security reasons such as visual similarity.

+?
 Academia (technical and linguistic)

 The panel has good coverage of European languages (Romance, Germanic and Slavonic), some coverage of North American indigenous languages, some coverage of African languages, but only weak coverage of South East Asian and especially Central Asian languages and again weak coverage of Australasian languages.

-Community-based organizations
+O Community-based organizations

 Several members of the panel work for community organizations.

-Local language computing using Unicode and specifically IDNs
+O Local language computing using Unicode and specifically IDNs

 Several of the linguists have a good knowledge of local language computing, Unicode, IDNA and ICANN’s Variant Issues Project.